Where Is My Tax Refund?

 To ask questions about delinquent debt, you can contact the Treasury Department at 800-304-3107.

-Your Refund Went AWOL
+Your Refund Went Missing

-If the IRS’s Where’s My Refund tool says your refund check was mailed, but 28 days or more have passed and you haven’t seen it, you can file a claim online to receive a replacement.
+• If the IRS’s Where’s My Refund tool says your refund check was mailed but 28 days or more have passed and you haven’t seen it, you can file a claim online to receive a replacement.
 (The Where’s My Refund site will show you how.)

-Even if you opted for direct deposit, it still could take a few days for the money to show up in your account.
-But if you think your refund has gone missing, you may want to call your bank about tracking the deposit, then move on to contacting your tax preparer or the IRS for help.
+• If you think your refund has gone missing, you may want to call your bank about tracking the deposit, then move on to contacting your tax preparer or the IRS for help.

-The IRS won’t accept responsibility if it sent a refund but you or your tax preparer wrote the wrong account number on your return.
+• The IRS won’t accept responsibility if it sent a refund but you or your tax preparer wrote the wrong account number on your return.
 If the IRS notices an error or if your bank rejects the deposit and returns the money to the IRS, the IRS still may end up sending you a check (instead of using a direct deposit).

-But if you entered an account or routing number that belongs to someone else and the financial institution accepted the deposit, you’ll probably have to work with a bank representative to recover the money.
+• If you entered an account or routing number that belongs to someone else and the financial institution accepted the deposit, you’ll probably have to work with a bank representative to recover the money.
 The IRS cannot compel the bank to return the refund.

 Tracking Your Tax Refund Process